Affiliation: Max Planck Institute for Brain Research, Frankfurt am Main, DE

 Tatjana wants to promote scientific advancement and provide the opportunity for her peers to thrive in their academic and research careers.
 Therefore, she has mentored over thirty MSc, BSc and PhD students since she started her position as a group leader.
 Moreover, not only does she promote scientific research among students, she also plays an active role in encouraging women in science by introducing integrative plans in multiple institutions.

 Alongside her teaching and researching duties, Tatjana is also a member of the review editorship of several renowned journals, as well as a committee member for various institutions within the field of neuroscience.
-Her responsibilities include organising and participating on the jury of various conferences and events, such as the Bernstein Conference 2019, organised by the Bernstein Network for Computational Neuroscience.
+Her responsibilities include organizing and participating on the jury of various conferences and events, such as the Bernstein Conference 2019, organized by the Bernstein Network for Computational Neuroscience.

 Her research is supported by grants provided by notable institutions, including the Max Planck Society, the German Research Foundation (DFG) and the Hessian Ministry of Science and Arts.
 Furthermore, she has been awarded several prizes, fellowships and grants for her work including the Computational Sciences Fellowship of the Volkswagen Foundation in 2011, the Dollwet Foundation Award in 2016, the Behrens-Weise-Foundation Award from 2013, and the Heinz-Maier-Leibnitz Prize in 2016.
 Recently, she was selected by the Focus Magazine as one of 25 young innovators who will shape Germany in the next 25 years.